azin-1129/azin-1129/README.md

 - 👋 Hi, I’m @azin-1129
-- 👀 I’m interested in AI/Deep learning/CV
+- 👀 I’m interested in Backend-Develop.
-- 🌱 I’m currently learning AI/Deep learning/CV
-- 💞️ I’m looking to collaborate on CV
 - 📫 How to reach me ... nuestiloveyou@gmail.com

 <!---